DarkstarXDD/blog-preview-card/README.md

 - [Google Webfonts Helper by Mario Ranftl](https://gwfh.mranftl.com/fonts) - Provides WOFF2 format for Google Fonts.

 - [PerfectPixel by WellDoneCode](https://chromewebstore.google.com/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi) - A chrome extension that enables you to overlay an image, over a webpage.
-This makes it easier to compare your solution result with the reference image and adjust fine details if needed.
+This makes it easier to spot any major differences between your result and the design.

 #